 Ames and the Phantom Works developed the technologies required for tailless agile flight beginning in 1989.
 Based on positive results of extensive wind tunnel testing and computational fluid dynamics (CFD) analysis, McDonnell-Douglas in 1993 proposed building the remotely-piloted scale aircraft technology demonstrator to validate the advanced technologies in a real flight environment.

 In 1994, the Phantom Works began fabrication of the two X-36 vehicles using rapid prototyping techniques in its St. Louis facility.
 NASA and Boeing were full partners in the project, which was jointly funded under a roughly 50/50 cost-sharing arrangement.
 The combined program cost for the development, fabrication, and flight testing of the two prototype aircraft was approximately $21 million.
 Ames led the X-36 program providing government oversight.
 In the flight test phase, Dryden provided the flight test experience, infrastructure and range support.

-The X-36 Program received its funding from NASA's Office of Aero-Space Technology (OAT) in Washington, D.C., and from the Boeing Co.
+The X-36 Program received its funding from NASA's Office of Aero-Space Technology (OAT) in Washington, DC, and from The Boeing Company.